mhennessy97/borderAnalysis/README.md

 Pandas: For data manipulation and cleaning.

-Matplotlib: For data visualization (charts and graphs).
+Matplotlib and hvplot: For data visualization (charts and graphs).

 Leaflet.js: For interactive maps.